rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 });
 ```

-3. Next we need to update the `server/config/seed.js` file so that the pre-generated todos have an important propety.
+3. Next we need to update the `server/config/seed.js` file so that the pre-generated todos have an important property.
 Add `important: true` below `completed: *` for each object.
 Don't forget to add a comma at the end of the `completed: *` line.
 ![api-add-seed-important](../images/exercise3/api-add-seed-important.png)

 3. With your changes to the Database schema updated; re-run your tests.